Russian Uruguayans: Overview

 There is a small Russian presence in Montevideo, where there can be found the only Russian Orthodox church in Uruguay.

 Also among the Jewish Uruguayan community there are some people of Russian-Jewish descent.

+Recent trends

+In the 2020s, hundreds of Russian immigrants have applied for Uruguayan residency, far more than in the entire decade before the COVID pandemic.
+And among the newcomers there are many professionals, many same-sex couples, or both at the same time.
+All of them consider that in Uruguay there are three differentials that explain the rise of Russian immigration: freedom, peace, and political stability.